darraricks-gmail/splitter/README.md

 If you find docker is not installed you can download an installation file for Docker Desktop: https://www.docker.com/products/docker-desktop/

-Once installed , repeat the verification steps
+Once installed, repeat the verification steps

 ## Deploying Application and Test Containers